Driving on Highway 50

 Currency

 It’s a good idea to exchange some money for U.S. dollars at home before you arrive.
-But you can always exchange currency at McCarran International Airport as well as many casinos throughout the state.
+But you can always exchange currency at Harry Reid International Airport as well as many casinos throughout the state.
 Although, using a credit card for purchases and debit card for cash withdrawal will likely offer the best rates and convenience.

 Language